Volume 3 (She & Him album)

 Volume 3 is the fourth studio album by She & Him, a collaboration between M. Ward and actress Zooey Deschanel.
-It was released by Merge Records on May 7, 2013 in the United States and on May 13, 2013 by Double Six Records in the United Kingdom.
+It was released by Merge Records on May 7, 2013, in the United States and on May 13, 2013, by Double Six Records in the United Kingdom.
 On the album, there are eleven songs written by Deschanel and three cover songs.

 On March 7, 2013, the song "Never Wanted Your Love" was released as a single.
-On April 10, 2013, the song "I Could've Been Your Girl" was released for streaming via Soundcloud.
+On April 10, 2013, the song "I Could've Been Your Girl" was released for streaming via SoundCloud.

 Critical reception

-Upon release, Volume 3 received positive acclaim from music critics.
+Upon release, Volume 3 received positive reviews from music critics.
 At Metacritic, which assigned a normalized rating out of 100 based on reviews from mainstream publications, the album has a score of 67 out of 100, indicating generally favorable reviews (based on 29 reviews).
 Gregory Heaney of Allmusic praised She and Him's "sunny, lovestruck sounds."
 Magnet stated that the album is "instantly likeable," and Dale Eisinger of Consequence of Sound commented that the album contains many "effortless and fully realized songs."
 However, while Rudy K. of Sputnikmusic praised, "the simplicity of the songs and the everyday romance they conjure," he also noted that at times the album "feels rote, a meticulous tastefulness that is pretty and nostalgic, yet largely uninteresting."